Eleonora Duse: Career

-In 1895 she met Gabriele d'Annunzio (1863–1938), who was five years her junior, and the two became involved romantically as well as collaborating professionally.
+In 1895 she met Gabriele D'Annunzio (1863–1938), who was five years her junior, and the two became involved romantically as well as collaborating professionally.
 Gabriele d'Annunzio wrote four plays for her.
 In contrast to her relations with Boito, her association with d'Annunzio was widely recognized.
 When d'Annunzio gave the lead for the premiere of the play La città morta to Sarah Bernhardt instead of Duse, there was a furious fight, and Duse ended her affair with him.

 In contrast to Bernhardt's outgoing personality, which thrived on publicity, Duse was introverted and private, rarely giving interviews.
 She found public appearances to be a distraction, and once remarked to a journalist that away from the stage, "I do not exist".
 Bernhardt and Duse were unspoken rivals for many years.
 Comparisons of Duse to Bernhardt with regard to their acting talent were common, with warring factions arguing over their relative merits.
 Those who thought Duse the greater artist included George Bernard Shaw, who saw both actresses in London within the span of a few days, in the same play.
 Shaw gave his nod to Duse and defended his choice in an adamant oratory quoted by biographer Frances Winwar.
 Dame Ellen Terry, who knew them both, observed, "How futile it is to make comparisons!
 Better far to thank heaven for both these women."

 In 1896, Duse completed a triumphant tour of the United States; in Washington President Grover Cleveland and his wife attended every performance.
 Mrs. Cleveland shocked Washington society by giving, in Duse's honor, the first-ever White House tea held for an actress.
 In 1909, Duse retired from acting.

-Personal life
+Other relationships

 Around the time of Duse's retirement, she met and became involved in an affair with Italian feminist Lina Poletti, a former lover of writer Sibilla Aleramo.
 The two lived together in Florence, Italy, for two years before ending the relationship.
 She is reported to have had a relationship with Russian count and painter Alexander Wolkoff and lived in his palace in Venice, now known as Palazzo Barbaro Wolkoff.